Performance Tests: Apple Final Cut Pro 11 [u]

 Taking that more complex project, I then compressed it into both H.264 and HEVC using the default 1080p settings in Compressor, with two changes:

 A compression task that took over 15 minutes on the 2018 Mac mini, took less than a minute on the Mac Studio.
-The M4 Mac mini was very close behind and faster than the MacBook Pro.
+The M4 Mac mini was close behind and faster than the MacBook Pro.

+Finally, for multicam editing, the 2018 Mac mini could not play any 4K multicam streams.
 The M-series computers easily handled dozens of streams.
-I gave up counting at 40 4K streams.
-HD multicam could support far more.
+I gave up counting at 40 streams.
+HD multicam could support more; up to the bandwidth limit of your storage.

 Multicam memory management in Final Cut is an amazing piece of engineering.
 Here, Activity Monitor shows Final Cut using only 2.22 GB of RAM to stream 40 UHD ProRes 422 clips!
 In comparison, Premiere uses more than 40 GB to stream 30 clips.